zstone00000/haystacks.ai-anomaly-detection/README.md

 # haystacks.ai-anomaly-detection
 Anomaly detection project with haystacks.ai

-Project developed by Zach Stone and Dmitriy Popov-Velasco together with haystacks.ai
+Project developed by Zach Stone and Dmitriy Popov-Velasco in collaboration with haystacks.ai

 Some highlights of the project: